gotchoices/MyCHIPs/doc/Tallies.md

 agree to "keep track" of a net amount owing between them, on mutually acceptable terms.

-The tally is modeled after the historical
-[split tally,](https://www.bbc.com/news/business-40189959)
-an instrument used by past cultures to keep track of private credit balances.
+The MyCHIPs digital tally is modeled after the historical [split tally,](https://www.bbc.com/news/business-40189959) an instrument used by past cultures to keep track of private credit balances.